slegare2/KappaPathways/README.md

 To use KappaPathways, clone or download git repository.
-Then, in any python script that would use KappaPathways, add it to sys.path before importing like:
+Then, in any python script that would use KappaPathways, add it to sys.path before importing:

 ```python
 import sys